 What to Do When You’re Burnt TF Out

-A weird combo of overwhelmed and apathetic can leave you fried.
+A weird combo of overwhelmed and apathetic can leave you fried and doubting yourself.
 Here’s how to rekindle your flame.

 Picture this: You go to light a candle that has a usable chunk of wax left, but the wick is totally worn down and won’t catch the flame.
 If you’re feeling like that tapped-out wick — you’ve got the wax, or the skills to work hard, but the spark won’t catch — it’s safe to say you’re dealing with a solid case of burnout.
-The good news is that you have the power to get yourself out of it, even if you can’t see your own wick at the moment.
+The good news is that even if you’re doubting yourself, you have the power to turn things around.

 You may think of burnout as a phenomenon that’s tied solely to school, your job or something else that demands a ton of mental attention.
 And it definitely can be, especially if you’re on a tight team with a tall to-do list.

 But this all-too-common consequence of never getting (or taking) a break can creep into other areas of your life too, says licensed clinical mental health counselor Tasha Holland-Kornegay, PhD.
 An overly intense or repetitive training schedule can run you ragged, especially if you aren’t seeing improvements.
-So can going through the same routine every single day, especially when nothing new is on the horizon (side-eyeing you, 2020).
+So can going through the same routine every single day, especially when nothing new is on the horizon.

-It’s worth knowing that burnout doesn’t just happen overnight.
+It’s worth knowing that burnout doesn’t happen overnight.
 It’s a slow, ahem, burn that intensifies over time when you don’t address stressors or soul-sucking monotony, says psychologist Morgan Levy, PhD.
-Here’s your guide to spotting burnout in the making and stopping it before you become a melted-down mess.
+Here’s your guide to understanding what you’re dealing with and stopping burnout before you become a melted-down mess.

 - Simple stress.
 Stressful situations come and go — think a big deadline or an intense few weeks of training before a tournament or event.